Type IIA String Theory and tmf with Level Structure: Orienting

 The homotopy rings of $\BP$ and $\BP\ang n$ are

 In both cases $\abs{v_i} = 2(p^i-1)$.
 The map $\BP\to\BP\ang n$ sends $v_i\mapsto v_i$ for $1\le i\le n$ and sends $v_i\mapsto 0$ for $i > n$.

 Now we introduce the main results of this subsection.
-Our first result generalizes work of Hopkins-Mahowald (unpublished) and Devalapurkar~\cite{devalapurkar2019ando}, who showed that the Ando-Hopkins-Rezk orientation $\sigma\colon\MString\to\tmf$ is surjective on homotopy groups. \begin{prop} The following maps are surjective on homotopy groups.
+Our first result is an analogue of a theorem of Hopkins-Mahowald (unpublished) and Devalapurkar~\cite{devalapurkar2019ando}, who showed that the Ando-Hopkins-Rezk orientation $\sigma\colon\MString\to\tmf$ is surjective on homotopy groups. \begin{prop} The following maps are surjective on homotopy groups.

 \end{prop} We will prove this as a consequence of \cref{cor:elevenconnected,prime2_7connected}. \begin{proof} We begin with $\sigma_1(3)$.
 In \cref{prime2_7connected}, we will establish that the map $\widetilde\sigma_1(3)\colon \BP\wedge\MString\to\tmf_1(3)_{(2)}$ obtained from \cref{E4_or} is $7$-connected.
 Lawson-Naumann~\cite[Theorem 1.1]{LN12a} show that the generators of the homotopy ring $(\tmf_1(3)_{(2)})_*$ are in degrees less than $7$, so since $\widetilde\sigma_1(3)$ is a map of ring spectra, it is surjective on homotopy groups in all degrees.